 Whether you’re an opera buff or a theatre-goer, a sports fan or an art addict, there is so much to take in on one of our culture tours.
-And for those looking to explore their Welsh roots or brush up on their Welsh language skills, our Chief Executive Janet Redler – a first language Welsh speaker – is ideally placed to put together the perfect itinerary for you.
+And for those looking to explore their Welsh roots or brush up on their Welsh language skills, our Managing Director Janet Redler – a first language Welsh speaker – is ideally placed to put together the perfect itinerary for you.

 Culture tours of the UK and Ireland

-At Janet Redler Travel & Tourism we have a wealth of experience creating personal and tailor made culture tours of Wales and the rest of the UK and Ireland.
+At Janet Redler Travel, we have a wealth of experience creating personal and tailor made culture tours of Wales and the rest of the UK and Ireland.
 Whether you want your whole itinerary built around your favourite cultural and sporting activities, or whether you would just like to include a West End Show in London or a tour of the cultural landmarks of Wales, for example, we can help.

 Statue in Swansea of Dylan Thomas, one of Wales's greatest poets

 England is of course famous for its theatre and London has perhaps the greatest concentration of performance venues in Europe.
 The latest West End productions often feature Hollywood stars and the quality of musicals, from Phantom of the Opera to The Lion King, are second to none.
-Stratford-upon-Avon in the English Midlands is well known as the birthplace of Shakespeare and performances of his work by the Royal Shakespeare Company regularly take place in the town.

 Shakespeare's Globe Theatre in London